 The author explains how to see colors, use them, and mix and combine hues.
 The last part will be helpful specifically for those involved in art, painting, or design.

 The book includes over 125 color images and exercises, ranging from simple to challenging.
 It shows how to manipulate the hue, value, and intensity of color and transform it into opposite colors.
-Describing the psychology of color, the book explains how to balance color in the landscape, still-life, and portrait paintings.
-This is a useful book for the beginner’s guide to color psychology.
+Describing the psychology of color, the book explains how to balance color in landscape, still-life, and portrait paintings.
+This is a valuable book for the beginner’s guide to color psychology.

 This masterpiece is one of the best books on color theory that gives you an overview of color history and its science.
-It also explains the color wheel, hue, saturation, temperature, relativity, color schemes, and much more.
+It also explains the color wheel, hue, saturation, temperature, relativity, color schemes, etc.

 Jeanne Dobie is an American watercolor artist, author, educator, and juror.
 She was a Juror of Awards for the American Watercolor Society International Exhibition, NY, in 2014 and 2017.
 She was awarded the High Winds Medal for her painting “Three Bretonnes.”

-This book explains the push and pulls of warm and cool colors to create space with beautiful illustrations.
+This book explains the push and pull of warm and cool colors to create space with beautiful illustrations.
 It also shows how to accent a color disguising the other one.
 This is a valuable handbook on color psychology.
 The author also puts forward the idea of composition and design in painting.
 This handbook generates different ways to think about colors and unlocks your creativity.

 Joann Eckstut is a consultant for color and materials for various architectural projects.
 Her mission is to put harmonious colors in architecture and interior design.
 Arielle Eckstutis, an agent at the Levine Greenberg Rostan Literary Agency.
 She is also the co-founder of The Book Doctors.

 Secret Language of Color is one of the best books on color theory.
 It explains the influence of color in all aspects, from the subatomic realm to human culture and psychology.
 The book begins by describing the physics and chemistry of colors.
-It shows how the lives of plants, animals, and humans are affected by color.
+Then, it shows how the lives of plants, animals, and humans are affected by color.

 David Hornung is an American painter, author, and teacher.
 He has taught painting and drawing in many institutions, including Indiana University and the Rhode Island School of Design.
 At present, he is a professor of art at Adelphi University.